kevinlu310/a2a-adapter/README.md

 **✨ Key Benefits:**

 - 🔌 **3-line setup** - Expose any agent as A2A-compliant
-- 🌐 **Framework agnostic** - Works with n8n, CrewAI, LangChain, and custom agents
+- 🌐 **Framework agnostic** - Works with n8n, CrewAI, LangChain, and more
 - 🌊 **Streaming support** - Built-in streaming for real-time responses
 - 🎯 **Production ready** - Type-safe, well-tested, and actively maintained

 ## Features

-✨ **Framework Agnostic**: Integrate n8n workflows, CrewAI crews, LangChain chains, or custom agents 🔌 **Simple API**: 3-line setup to expose any agent as A2A-compliant 🌊 **Streaming Support**: Built-in streaming for LangChain and custom adapters 🎯 **Type Safe**: Leverages official A2A SDK types
+✨ **Framework Agnostic**: Integrate n8n workflows, CrewAI crews, LangChain chains, and more 🔌 **Simple API**: 3-line setup to expose any agent as A2A-compliant 🌊 **Streaming Support**: Built-in streaming for LangChain and custom adapters 🎯 **Type Safe**: Leverages official A2A SDK types